economist-components/component-gobbet/README.md

 # component-gobbet
-> Accompanying text for an article
+> Accompanying content for an article